Last updated: July 19, 2023

 You can continue walking all the way to the other end of the tunnel, where the track actually continues.
-It ultimately arrives at to the Newnes Campground, with various intersections with other tracks in the area.
+That track ultimately arrives at the Newnes Campground, with various intersections with other trails in the area.

-As you can tell, there are lots of hiking options in this part of the world.
-For the quickest and easiest way to get to the tunnel, do the walking track as described in this article (starting from the end of Glowworm Tunnel Road).
+As you can tell, there are many hiking options in this part of the world.
+For the quickest and easiest way to get to the tunnel, do the walking track described in this article (starting from the end of Glowworm Tunnel Road).

-However, if you’re keen to do some more hiking and exploring in this area, there are lots of options available to you.
-Just prepare yourself beforehand, and familiarize yourself with all the various walking trails.
+However, if you’re keen to do some more hiking and exploring in this area, there are many options available.
+Prepare yourself beforehand, and familiarise yourself with all the various walking trails that exist.

 The most adventurous walking trail is the Wolgan Valley Circuit Walk, which is a combination of the Pagoda Track, the Old Coach Road Track, and the Glow Worm Tunnel Track.

 Have a look at this map for a full display of this 9 km circuit walking track.
 It’s a fantastic walk where you won’t see many people around.